stormpath/stormpath-documentation/source/reference.rst

 Most REST libraries and web browsers will automatically issue a request for the resource in the Location header.
 If you do not see this, just execute a GET request to that ``Location`` (as described :ref:`above <get-tenantid>`) and you will receive back your Tenant resource.

-Get Resources Associated With A Tenant
+Get Resources Associated with a Tenant
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are many options for using the Tenant to look up other resources.
 This means that, with an Tenant ID, you can look up something like all of the Groups associated with that Tenant, and you can also use optional parameters to further refine your queries.
 For more information, keep reading.

-Get A Tenant's Applications
+Get a Tenant's Applications
 """""""""""""""""""""""""""

 You can retrieve the Application resources associated with a Tenant by going to this endpoint::